TomKomar/uo-research_digest/README.md

 Enter verification code:
 ```

-**Warning**: The application relies on a combination of online tools, some of them paid (OpenAI, DocAnalyzer), and may incur costs based on usage (Google provides a relaxed free tier).
-Please consider setting up accounts on these services and review the pricing and billing mechanism before running the application.

 ### Required setup 📝
 You will need an account with [OpenAI](http://openai.com) and [DocAnalyzer.ai](https://docanalyzer.ai).
 Email retrieval has been developed for working with [Gmail](https://gmail.google.com).
 You can join a premium research papers mailing list at [Paper Digest](https://www.paperdigest.org/).